Welcome to Faith and Grace Manor

 Faith Manor and Grace Manor, are two separately licensed long term care facilities run by Holland Christian Homes, and located in Brampton Ontario.
 The manors are part of a larger property comprised of 6 independent living buildings, 2 long term care homes, retail space and more.

-Both manors have over 100 beds each, offering basic and private accommodations, which allow for privacy, interaction, respect and support for each resident.
+Faith Manor has 160 beds and Grace Manor has 120 beds, both offering basic and private accommodations, which allow for privacy, interaction, respect and support for each resident.
 Resident rooms are furnished with a hospital bed, closet/wardrobe, dresser and bedside table.
 We encourage families/residents to personalize the room with familiar items to make it more homelike and comfortable.

-Both Manors are licensed, regulated and funded through the Ministry of Health and Long Term Care (MOHLTC).
+Both Manors are licensed, regulated and funded through the Ministry of Long Term Care.
 Holland Christian Homes is accredited with Accreditation Canada.
 Our homes are also recognized by the Registered Nursing Association of Ontario (RNAO) as Best Practice sites.

 A Safe and Caring Place